Do you have a startup idea and plan to develop an app like Waze?

 By having a trusted app development partner, you can transform your idea into a market-leading app.
 And that’s why we’re here.

 Our team can work with you to determine what is most important for your project and how it can be implemented.
+Our team specializes in both Android and iOS development, utilizing a wealth of experience and cutting-edge techniques to create seamless, user-friendly applications for both platforms.

 For example, when you need to add mapping capabilities, there are two main options: Mapbox and Google Maps API.
 But what to choose in your case?
 What would be more cost-efficient and cover all your needs?
-We’re always happy to share with you our expertise in choosing the right technologies.
+We’re always happy to share with you our expertise in choosing the right technology stack.

-If you have any questions or concerns, please contact us via info@volpis.com or fill out the form.
+If you have any questions or concerns, please contact us via info@volpis.com or fill out the form

 Frequently asked questions

 Developing the core functionality will take approximately 2-3 months while creating a full replica will require around 6 months.
 Everything depends on the complexity of your project, how many features you plan to include, the platforms your application is being developed for, and the hourly rates of the team.
-Keep in mind that developing a complete copy of an existing app will lead to copyright infringement.
+Keep in mind that developing a complete copy of an existing GPS app will lead to copyright infringement.